Nursing Credentials: A Guide

 If you earned a certification as a phlebotomy technician before your emergency medical technician certification, you’d write: Sue Smith, MSN, RN, ACLS, CPT, EMT.

-Now Your Credentials Are in Order, Let’s Work on Your Schedule
+Now Your Credentials Are in Order, Let’s Work on Your Career

 You worked hard to earn your nursing credentials.
-But sometimes, managing a schedule that meets your needs can be a hassle.
+But sometimes, finding a job that meets your needs can be a hassle.
 Want to change that?
-IntelyCare gives you a way to schedule your work to fit your life.
-If that sounds good, start your application today.
+Learn how IntelyCare can match you with the types of nursing jobs that fit your goals.